wieslawsoltes/NativeMessageBox/docs/building.md

 # Only produce the iOS xcframework (macOS only)
 ./build/build.sh --ios

+# Only produce the WebAssembly artifacts (requires Emscripten SDK)
+./build/build.sh --wasm
 ```

 > ℹ️ Non-macOS hosts automatically skip the iOS packaging step, so `--all` builds succeed everywhere.
+> ℹ️ The WebAssembly preset bundles a default browser host (`src/native/web/message_box.js`).
+Override `Module.nativeMessageBox.showMessageBox` before loading the module to supply a custom UI or localization pipeline.
+> ℹ️ When running inside a WebAssembly runtime, `NativeMessageBoxClient` selects `NativeMessageBoxBrowserHost` automatically and forwards requests through the `NativeMessageBoxManaged.*` JavaScript hooks—no native probing paths are required.

 ### Windows / Cross-platform PowerShell (`build.ps1`)